Top 10 enterprise software asset management solutions

 • Work order management: Creates, assigns, and tracks maintenance and repair work orders.

-• Preventive maintenance scheduling: Automates maintenance planning to extend asset lifespan.
+• Preventive maintenance management: Automates maintenance scheduling to extend asset lifespan.

-• Mobile access: Field teams can view and update asset data from mobile devices.
+• Mobile access: Field teams view and update asset data from mobile devices.

 • IBM ecosystem integration: Connects with other IBM tools for enterprise-wide visibility.

-• Real-time analytics: Dashboards with live data on asset performance and costs.
+• Real-time analytics: Dashboards show live data on asset performance and costs.

 Pros